simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_skew_y.md

 ### `_get_complete_event_in_handler_head_expression` method docstring

-Get an expression to be inserted into the complete event handler's head.<hr>
+Get an expression to insert into the complete event handler's head.<hr>

 **[Returns]**

 - `expression`: str
-  - An expression to be inserted into the complete event handler's head.
+  - An expression to insert into the complete event handler's head.